-The outdoor lido with the fountain I remember has been replaced by the huge Splash Waterworld, an indoor heated pool complex with a wave machine, a disco beat and a number of very long and exhilirating water slides.
+The outdoor lido with the fountain I remember has been replaced by the huge Splash Waterworld, an indoor heated pool complex with a wave machine, a disco beat and a number of very long and exhilarating water slides.

 The queues to get in were long although given that it was Easter weekend this was not surprising. (so a B Line pass is a good idea).
-Once through the door you are given an allotted time frame (we had an hour and a half) and a coloured arm band in the good old fashioned British style.
+Once through the door, you are given an allotted time frame (we had an hour and a half) and a coloured armband in the good old fashioned British style.
 (Yellows out of the pool now!!!).